imaoca/robust/faq.md

 If there are requests from multiple teams, we may consider adding new languages.

-## Is the Jammer on?
+## How to check if jammer is running or not?

-You can check by logging into Taro, and execute
+You can check by logging into Taro, and run following command.

 ```
 $ ping -c 10 169.254.229.153
 ```

-Let it run for a while, then check if about 50% of packets are lost.
-If about 50% of packets are lost, then the jammer is on (sample output shown below).
+If about 50% of packets are lost, then the jammer is running (sample output shown below).

 ```
 $ ping -c 10 169.254.229.153